quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ## How does Spring solve (implement) a cross cutting concern?

+- The Spring AOP framework is a complement to the current version of `AspectJ` and contains many annotations that can develop and configure aspects using Java code, but the Spring development team knows and recognizes its limitations.
+For example, it cannot advise fine-grained objects such as domain objects.
+Spring AOP functionality is based on AspectJ which is why when Spring AOP libraries are used, `aspectjweaver` and `aspectjrt` must be added to the application classpath.

+- Spring AOP cannot advise objects that are not managed by the Spring container.
+AspectJ does that.
+Spring AOP uses dynamic proxies for aspect weaving, so the bytecode of the target object is not affected in any way.
+This is a specific of the Java language; once a class has been compiled, its code can no longer be changed.
+The target object is effectively wrapped at runtime into a generated object that either implements the same interfaces that the target object class does, or extends the class of the target object.

+- Spring AOP is also non-invasive; it was developed to keep AOP components decoupled from application components.

 ## Which are the limitations of the two proxy-types?

+- Common limitations for both proxies:
+  - Does not support self-invocations.
+Self-invocation is where one method of the object invokes another method on the same object.

+- Limitations of `CGLIB Proxies` are:
+  - Requires the class of the proxied object to be non-final.
+Subclasses cannot be created from final classes.
+  - Requires methods in the proxied object to be non-final.
+Final methods cannot be overridden.
+  - Only `public` and `protected` method calls on the proxy are intercepted (and even `package`-visible methods, if necessary).
+  - Requires a third-party library.
+Not built into the Java language and thus require a library.
+The CGLIB library has been included into Spring, so when using the Spring framework, no additional library is required.

+- Limitations of `JDK Dynamic Proxies` are:
+  - Class for which a proxy is to be created must implement an interface.
+  - Can only intercept `public` and `default` methods.
+    - Starting with Java 8, interfaces can be declared to contain private and default methods.
+For obvious reasons, related to their access modifier, private methods are not proxied.
+Default methods are methods that are declared in the interface, so that classes implementing the interface don’t have to.
+They are inherited by the classes, so they are proxied just like any normal method, with the specific behavior being executed before the call being forwarded to the target object.

 ## How many advice types does Spring support?
 Can you name each one?